norcross/caniuse-shortcode/readme.txt

 = How do I use the shortcode? =

-Place the following code in your post or page `[caniuse feature="FEATURE-NAME-NERE"]`
+Place the following code in your post or page `[caniuse feature="FEATURE-NAME-HERE"]`

 = Can I customize it? =